huynhtrankhanh/HCMIU-UI/README.md

 ## Task 2
 - Task: Customize taste intensity and duration.
 - Description: Users should have the ability to adjust both the intensity of the flavor and the duration of taste delivery according to their preferences.
-This task involves navigating through settings to tailor the taste experience to their liking.

 ## Task 3
 - Task: Play Crusgkeo